autumnai/leaf/doc/src/leaf.md

 <br/>

 > To make the most of the book, a basic understanding of the fundamental concepts
-> of Machine and Deep Learning is recommended.
+> of machine and deep learning is recommended.
 Good resources to get you from
-> zero to almost-ready-to-build-Machine-Learning-applications:
+> zero to almost-ready-to-build-machine-learning-applications:
 >
 > * [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/) or
 > * [Stanford Course on (Convolutional) Neural Networks](http://cs231n.github.io/)
 >
-> And in case some knowledge already exist, [A 'brief' history of Deep Learning](http://www.andreykurenkov.com/writing/a-brief-history-of-neural-nets-and-deep-learning/) or [The Glossary](./deep-learning-glossary.html)
+> And if you already have some experience, [A 'brief' history of Deep Learning](http://www.andreykurenkov.com/writing/a-brief-history-of-neural-nets-and-deep-learning/) or [The Glossary](./deep-learning-glossary.html)
 > might prove informative.

-But Machine- and Deep Learning are really easy with Leaf.
+Both machine and deep learning are really easy with Leaf.

+Construct a [Network](./deep-learning-glossary.html#Network) by chaining [Layers](./deep-learning-glossary.html#Layer).
-Chain [layers](./deep-learning-glossary.html#Layer) to construct a [network](./deep-learning-glossary.html#Network), optimize the network by feeding it examples.
+Then optimize the network by feeding it examples.
-That is why Leaf's entire API consists of only two concepts: [Layers][layers] and [Solvers][solvers].
-Layers to construct almost any kind of model - deep, classical, stochastic or hybrids.
-And Solvers for executing and optimizing the model.
+This is why Leaf's entire API consists of only two concepts: [Layers][layers] and [Solvers][solvers].
+Use layers to construct almost any kind of model: deep, classical, stochastic or hybrids, and solvers for executing and optimizing the model.

-This is already the entire API for Machine Learning with Leaf.
-To learn how this is possible and how to build Machine Learning applications, refer to [2.
+This is already the entire API for machine learning with Leaf.
+To learn how this is possible and how to build machine learning applications, refer to chapters [2.
 Layers](./layers.html) and [3.
 Solvers](./solvers.html).
 Enjoy!

 [leaf]: https://github.com/autumnai/leaf